Aimed at warehouses, data centres and logistics sites, the Hi-Mo X10 focuses on meeting fire safety requirements in rooftop PV installations.

 The Nexa Matte module is designed for glare-sensitive installations, using microtextured glass to reduce glare to below 2% reflection and meet growing safety and visual impact requirements in regulated environments.

-Solar installations can help preserve soil moisture and support the local water balance.
-Two studies back up these claims and show that farmers can actively manage water use with the right system design.
+Solar arrays can help preserve soil moisture and support the local water balance.
+Two new studies confirm the effect and show how farmers can actively manage water use through smart system design.

 Several manufacturers used KEY 2026 to introduce new PV modules, including JA Solar’s DeepBlue 5.0 TOPCon, Gokin’s AllBlack back-contact, Aiko’s upgraded Infinite ABC and SolarFabrik’s Mono S4 Halfcut BC White module.